ZakirG/generative-daw/README.md

 ## Overview

-This webapp provides a suite of tools for randomized music composition.
-It is meant to be used for the rapid generation and evaluation of compositions that conform to user-applied stylistic constraints.
+GenerativeDAW is a suite of tools for automated music composition.

 In contrast with similar generative tools out there, this application does not apply machine learning algorithms to generate music.
-Instead, constraints from classical music theory are used to create random compositions that are musically sensible.
-After editing the result to taste, the MIDI file can be downloaded and loaded into a conventional DAW like Logic Pro X or FL.
+Instead, constraints from classical music theory are applied to create randomized compositions that are inherently more musically sensible.
+After editing the result to taste, application state can be downloaded as a MIDI file and loaded into a conventional DAW like Logic Pro X or FL.

-This project is still in pre-release.
+This project is in pre-release.
 Core features are still under development.

 <img src="./screenshots/desktopScreenshot.png" alt="App Screenshot on Desktop" width="850"/>